durchblicker/pistachio/Readme.md

 # Pistachio

-Pistachio is a pure JavaScript templating system whose compiled templates can be used both on the server as well an in the browser.
+Pistachio is a pure JavaScript compiler that compiles [mustache](http://mustache.github.com/) templates to pure JavaScript functions.
+These JavaScript functions are self contained and can be run in any JavaScript environment to render a template (i.e.: in Browsers as well).

 It was inspired by my personal search for a good templating system.
 I did find an abundance yet nothing that suited me.
-The closest to my liking was mustache, but it has some short commings, that made it unsuitable for me.
+The closest to my liking was mustache, but it has some short commings that made it insufficient for me.

+  The other ones I liked were
+  * [hogan.js](https://github.com/twitter/hogan.js) which compiles mustache templates, but requires the hogan runtime to be present for rendering.
+  * [doT](https://github.com/olado/doT) which compiles to pure JavaScript, but uses its own funky templating syntax.

+So I decided to combine the two and inject some JavaScript steroids.
 I had to be nuts to create yet another templating system.
-Since my favorite nut is the pistachio, that became the name of the project.
+Since my favorite nut is the pistachio (and it sounds like pissed staches), that became the name of the project.

 ## Short Commings of Mustache